steenk/key-value-pointer/README.md

 npm install key-value-pointer
 ```

-In the browser with an AMD loader:
+In the browser, download [kvp.js](https://raw.githubusercontent.com/steenk/key-value-pointer/master/kvp.js) and use it with an AMD loader:

 ```js
 require(['kvp'], function (kvp) {